-The resistivity of the vast majority of electrical conductors (metals) normally increases as the temperature rises; they have a positive temperature coefficient (PTC).
-But this resistivity change is pretty small: for example, the resistivity temperature coefficient of copper is only 0.0039 K-1.
-Of course, this phenomenon is used to measure the temperature, but the small signals involved add complexity to the circuit.
+The resistivity of the vast majority of electrical conductors (metals) normally increases with temperature, i.e. they have a positive temperature coefficient (PTC).
+But this resistivity change is pretty small: for example, the resistivity temperature coefficient of copper is only 0.0039 K-1 at 20 °C. Of course, this phenomenon can be (and is) used to measure the temperature, but the small signals involved add complexity to the circuit.

-Semiconductors, on the other hand, are an exception: their resistivity goes down as the temperature increases and the change is significant.
+Semiconductors, on the other hand, are an exception: their resistivity goes down as the temperature increases and the change is much higher.
 For example, the temperature coefficient of un-doped silicon is −0.075 K-1 at 20 °C. Even if silicon is used as temperature sensor, NTCs are usually constructed with metal oxides, shaped and sintered together, and have even higher temperature coefficients.
 Common materials are oxides of iron, nickel, cobalt, manganese and copper.
-This allows simple and very sensitive temperature sensors that will give very large signals.
+This allows simple and very sensitive temperature sensors providing very large signals.

-As one can see in the plots below, the resistance varies as the exponential of the inverse of the absolute temperature (same NTC as above).
-As one would expect, by plotting the resistance with a logarithmic scale and the inverse of the temperature (1/T) the function become a straight line.
+The resistance actually varies as the exponential of the inverse of the absolute temperature.
+As expected, by plotting the resistance with a logarithmic scale and the inverse of the absolute temperature (1/T) the function become a straight line.

-The temperature characteristics of NTCs are specified with two major parameters: the nominal resistance R25, which is their resistance at the standard temperature of 25 °C (T25 = 25 °C = 298.15 K) and their constant B25/100 which somehow represents the "temperature coefficient" or "sensitivity".
+The temperature characteristics of NTCs are specified with two major parameters: the nominal resistance noted R25, which is their resistance at the standard temperature of 25 °C (T25 = 25 °C = 298.15 K) and their constant β (beta) which somehow represents the "temperature coefficient" or "sensitivity".
 Common NTCs have β values in the 3'000 to 5'000 K range.

 With these parameters the resistance (or the temperature) can be calculated as follows:

 These equations use the absolute temperature in Kelvin (K), if you use a different scale, you should convert it first.